hanswesterbeek/ciapp/README.md

  2. **What is the role of haproxy during an upgrade?**
  3. **How does haproxy know when not to send traffic to a node?**
  4. **We can not update all app-nodes at the same time.
 Knowing that, write down the answer to this question: What will go wrong if we just include a flyway migration and execute ALTER TABLE and upgrade nodes one by one?**
+ 5. **You don't have to use the haproxy admin-api in this exercise.
+What is the inevitable result of not disabling nodes?**
- 5. Ok, now you can start coding :)
+ 6. Ok, now you can start coding :)
- 6. **Our app does not perform any writes.
+ 7. **Our app does not perform any writes.
 What if we also had to account for writes to our `lastt_name` column?
 How would that change our approach?**

 So, essentially achieve this (with zero downtime):